MustansirVerdawala/FrontEnd/BasicWebsite/readme.md

 - Some structured content (like a company overview)
 - A contact section

-All built with plain HTML, the way your ancestors intended.
+All built with plain HTML and CSS, the way your ancestors intended.

 ## 🛠️ Technologies Used

 - HTML5
 - CSS

-## 🔍 File Structure

 ## 📷 Preview